Automation projects: A good time to switch vendors?

 Network vendors sell proprietary automation tools

 First, many network infrastructure vendors are developing automation technology aimed primarily, if not solely, at their own products, rather than multi-vendor environments.

-While most enterprises use two or three different automation tools in their initiatives, 42 percent say that an automation tool aimed at a single vendor is part of their strategy.
-In fact, 26 percent said a single-vendor automation tool is the most important part of their automation technology strategy.
+While most enterprises use two or three different automation tools in their initiatives, 42 per cent say that an automation tool aimed at a single vendor is part of their strategy.
+In fact, 26 per cent said a single-vendor automation tool is the most important part of their automation technology strategy.

 Thus, if a network team determines that a non-incumbent vendor is providing native automation capabilities that best address its requirements, a switch to that vendor may be inevitable, even if it requires an expensive replacement of an incumbent infrastructure vendor.